 Yes, Google has divided pieces of the original Google+ social media platform into usable parts.
 Hangout is still there, though, and marketers from all walks of life actively use it, especially when hosting virtual summits.

 In a bid to reclaim Google+, one feature that makes people particularly excited has been given top priority: Google+ local business listing.

 In order to make your local SEO site audit a success, it’s important to scan your Google+ local page and assess its “page health.”

 Some of the specific concerns you should look out for include:

 - Spammy descriptions

 - Listings not properly shown

 Follow these tips to improve the health of your Google+ local business page:

-Finally, write descriptions solely for humans, not for search engines.
+Finally, write meta descriptions solely for humans, not for search engines.

 ii).
-Don’t stuff keywords: In your description, there’s no need to stuff keywords.
+Don’t stuff keywords: In your meta description, there’s no need to stuff keywords.
 Just as with your website copy and content, keyword stuffing won’t help.
-It can actually harm your page’s ability to rank highly in organic branded search results.
+It can actually hold back the efforts of your search engine optimization, thus harming your page’s ability to rank highly in organic branded search results.

 iii).
 Assign the appropriate category: No matter what type of business you’re running, there’s a suitable category for it.
 As a rule of thumb, your primary category should reflect your primary business (e.g., John Conti Coffee should be categorized into Foods and Beverages).